lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 Add the Graph Security Trimming stage and configure as the following:
 - Set _Join Field_ to _lw_acl_ss.
 - Set _Join Method_ to topLevelDV.
+- Set the _ACL Solr Collection_ to your content collection (by default, the same name as your app).

 Test which documents _user2_ have access to:
 - Add a parameter to the Query Workbench (in the upper right corner of the Query Workbench screen): {username,user2}